lucysrausch/hoverboard-firmware-hack/README.md

  - The default map was experimentally calibrated on the real motor based on the minimum noise and minimum torque ripple
  - If you re-calibrate the Phase advance map please take all the safety measures!
 The motors can spin VERY VERY FAST!
 Please use it with care!
  - I do not recommend more than 40 deg MAX Phase advance.

-### Future work
- - we will try to fit this new controller into the hoverboard main functionality of [bipropellant](https://github.com/bipropellant/bipropellant-hoverboard-firmware) I still need to ask if he would like to take this up :)
- - use it for other robotic applications

 ---
 ## Building